Technical Note: Split Algorithm in O(n) for the Capacitated Vehicle Routing Problem: Introduction

 The algorithm of \cite{Prins2004} was an important milestone for the vehicle routing problem (VRP): it was the first hybrid genetic algorithm with local search to outperform classical tabu searches at a time when such methods were predominant.
 One main ingredient of its success was its approach to solution representation and recombination.
 Until the 2000s, combining two solutions was considered a difficult task, because simple crossover operators had a tendency to produce infeasible and unbalanced routes.
 To meet this challenge, \cite{Prins2004} represented the solution as a permutation of visits, a ``giant tour'', and relied on a dynamic-programming-based decoder, called \emph{Split}, which optimally inserts depot visits to obtain complete solutions.
 This makes it possible to efficient use classical crossovers for permutations, since the Split algorithm is in charge of route delimitations, and the capacity constraints are implicitly managed during solution~decoding.

 Ten years on, the literature on population-based methods for VRPs has grown extensively.
-Efficient \emph{Split-free} GAs with more advanced crossover operators now exist (e.g., \citealt{Nagata2009}), a sign that the Split algorithm is useful but not a necessity.
-Nevertheless, the approach of \cite{Prins2004} is simple and generic, and most modern GAs for the VRP are still based on giant-tour solution representations.
-The Split algorithm has also been generalized to address many constraints and decision sets via dynamic programming, leading to successful algorithms for a large number of problem variants, as surveyed in \cite{Duhamel2011a,Vidal2012,Prins2014}, and \cite{Laporte2014a}.
+Efficient GAs with a complete solution representation and more advanced crossover operators now exist for the capacitated VRP (e.g., \citealt{Nagata2009}), a sign that the Split algorithm is useful but not a necessity.
+Nevertheless, the approach of \cite{Prins2004} remains simple and generic.
+The representation as a giant tour enables to significantly reduce the number of distinct individuals in the GA, and many side constraints and auxiliary decisions of VRP variants, such as capacity and duration limits, time windows \citep{Vidal2012c}, choices of depots \citep{Duhamel2010}, vehicle types \citep{Duhamel2011a}, or profitable customers in each route \citep{Vidal2014} can be handled in the Split algorithm rather than in the crossover.
+As such, Split has led to successful heuristics for a large number of problems, as surveyed in \cite{Duhamel2011a,Vidal2012,Prins2014}, and \cite{Laporte2014a}.